 A big part of my job is doing research online.
-That means from time to time the autocomplete function in my browser’s address bar gets filled with mistyped URLs or sites I browsed once, but never want to visit again.
-If you’ve ever spent a boring night surfing around the web, chances are your browser’s autosuggest function tosses up similar ghosts.
+That means from time to time the autocomplete function in my browser’s address bar gets filled with mistyped URLs and sites I visited once but never will again.
+If you’ve ever spent a boring night surfing around the web chances are your browser’s autosuggest function tosses up similar unwanted ghosts.

-Over the Christmas holidays, I spent a lot of time researching the various online Santa trackers for our annual round-up.
-Way back when that article was first published, I visited Google’s Santa site so many times that now Chrome automatically suggests I go to Santa land every time I type in ‘Google.com’—even though the santa tracker URL has since changed.
+Over the Christmas holidays every year, I spend a lot of time researching the various online Santa trackers for our annual round-up.
+Way back when that article was first published, I visited Google’s Santa site so many times that Chrome automatically suggested I go to Santaland every time I typed in ‘Google.com’—even though the santa tracker URL has since changed.

 To delete a single autosuggested URL, start typing the address as you normally would—Google.com in my example.
 Then, when the unwanted autocomplete suggestion appears, use your keyboard’s arrow keys to highlight the suggestion in the drop-down menu below the address bar.

-Finally, press Shift+Delete and poof!
+Finally, press Shift-Delete and poof!
 The suggestion disappears.
-Good riddance Santa...at least until next year.
+Good riddance Santa...at least until next Christmas.

-The same basic concept you use to delete autocomplete suggestions in Chrome also applies to Firefox: Start typing the URL and then highlight the mistyped URL in the drop-down menu when it comes up.
-But instead of pressing Shift+Delete as we did in Chrome, simply press Delete to scrub the errant entry.
+The same basic concept you use to delete autocomplete suggestions in Chrome also applies to Firefox.
+Start typing the URL and then highlight the mistyped URL in the drop-down menu when it comes up.
+But instead of pressing Shift-Delete as we did in Chrome, simply press the Delete button to scrub the errant entry.

-There’s no reliable way to scrub auto-suggested URLs from Microsoft Edge, but Internet Explorer’s autocomplete scrubbing works exactly the same as Firefox, but with one added feature.
-When you highlight an address in the drop-down menu, you’ll see an "x" on the far right side.
-Click that "x" and it’s exactly the same as pressing Delete—a handy thing to know if you prefer using a mouse over the keyboard.
+There’s no reliable way to scrub auto-suggested URLs from Microsoft Edge, but Internet Explorer’s autocomplete scrubbing works.
+When you highlight an address in the drop-down menu, you’ll see an ‘x’ on the far right side.
+Click that ‘x’ and it’s gone.

 There you have it!
-Three simple processes to make your preferred browser a little easier to use, especially if you’re prone to mistyping.
+A simple way to make your preferred browsers a little easier to use, especially if you’re prone to mistyping.